blacknon/lssh/README.md

 If you specify a command as an argument, you can select multiple hosts.

-Select host 'Ctrl + X'.
-Select all displayed hosts 'Ctrl + A'
+Select host 'Ctrl + X',select all displayed hosts 'Ctrl + A'

 ### copy files using stdin/stdout to/from remote server